craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 #### Stage One
 At Stage One, the Lycanthrope is experiencing or has experienced their first Transformation.

+A Lycanthrope will be triggered to Transform under stress, intense emotion, or the light of the Full Moon.
+When triggered this way, the Lycanthrope may make a Wisdom Saving Throw to resist and retain their true form (the DC of which is set by your DM).
+If they fail, they are Transformed with Bloodlust.

+As an Action

 While Transformed, a Lycanthrope experiences the following:
  - You cannot speak.
  - You cannot pick up or hold most items, including traditional weapons.
  - You cannot wear any armor, and if you were wearing armor while you Transform, it is destroyed.
  - Your Armor Class is equal to 10 plus the total of your Dexterity and Constitution Modifiers.
  - Your Strength Modifier is increased by 1.
+ - Your Walking Speed is increased by 10'.
+ - You have Advantage on Perception Checks that rely on hearing or smell.
  - You have Resistance to Bludgeoning, Piercing, or Slashing damage from non-magical or non-silver weapons.
  - You have two Natural Weapons, a Strength-based Bite Attack (2d6) and a Strength-based Claw Attack (1d8).
-When you make an Attack as an Action using one of the two, you may make another Attack as a Bonus Action using the other Natural Weapon.
+When you make an Attack as an Action using one of the two, you may use your Bonus Action to make an Attack using the other Natural Weapon.

+At the beginning of the Lycanthrope's turn, if they are Transformed with Bloodlust, they may make a Wisdom Saving Throw (the DC of which is set by your DM) to dissuade their Bloodlust and regain control of themselves.
+If they fail, they must make an Attack against a creature of the DM's choice during this turn.
+If they succeed, their Bloodlust subsides, and the Lycanthrope regains control of themselves.

 first transformation; as their bones crack, break, and grow, their skin becomes taut against their muscles, they grow a thick layer of fur across their body, and their face breaks forward and out to form a canine snout and jaw.
 When this happens, the creature makes a DC 18 Con Save.
 If they fail, they die.
 Otherwise, they are Transformed.